dougabugg/dfos-license/README.md

 clean up text after getting some sleep. tools to enable updating the license, configuring parameters, defining commercial use, and default/fallback licenses. actually, if you aren't sure if your usage constitutes "non-commercial", just contact the copyright holders for clarification and confirmation.
+If you can expect to be able to convince the copyright holders that your usage is non-commercial, you are probably not asking for confirmation.
+But asking for confirmation just make sure can never hurt.

 more TBD.